benoit-marechal/benoit-marechal.github.io/docs/DevOps/linux.md

 ## DNS Parameters

-> If you don't know the following values : Ask your administrator, the SMTP manager or your integrator.
+> If you don't know the following values : Ask your administrator, the DNS manager or your integrator.

 DNS variables are :